pilotinternet/jetdocs/README.txt

 =======
 I studied the install profiles and makefiles of Open Atrium by Development Seed, and Open Publish by Phase2.
 I also liberally borrowed code from each project.
-The 'apisite' profile was also a source of inspiration and code.
 Thanks go to all developers involved.